-Hyperopia is also known as farsightedness and it usually occurs when the eye is shorter or smaller than normal.
+Hyperopia, also known as farsightedness, usually occurs when the eye is shorter or smaller than normal.
 It causes the light which enters the eye to focus behind the retina instead of on the retina.
 This leads to the image appearing blurred.
 People who suffer from hyperopia have a hard time seeing objects up close.
 This means reading, computer usage, and texting are more difficult tasks.
 People with hyperopia can usually see objects at a distance clearly.

 Astigmatism is the term used by both doctors and the public.
 It refers to an eye condition that is the result of the cornea or lens having an irregular shape.
 This irregular shape causes the light that enters the eye to focus on two separate points.
 A person with perfect vision has a single focus point that lands directly on the retina.
 Having two separate focal points results in blurry vision.

-The symptoms for astigmatism are similar to other eye conditions.
+The symptoms of astigmatism are similar to other eye conditions.
 It causes headaches, eyestrain, and mild blurring if there is a small amount of astigmatism.
 If there is a large amount of astigmatism, then the vision is significantly distorted.
 There is no definitive evidence as to what causes astigmatism.
 But there does seem to be a component of heredity to it.
 It often occurs along with either hyperopia or myopia.
 Astigmatism can get better over time or it can get worse; there are many variables to the condition.

 Astigmatism is usually addressed by prescribing glasses to correct the vision.
-Glasses are not only intended to correct vision but relieve the eyestrain, visual fatigue, and headaches.
+Glasses are not only intended to correct vision but relieve eye strain, visual fatigue, and headaches.
 Just like myopia and hyperopia, you can take steps to prevent or diminish the effects of astigmatism.
 Natural vision therapy is also useful in the treatment.
 Eye exercises and diet are the keys to this type of therapy.

 Natural Vision Therapy